 When embarking on city breaks, I prefer to arrive late in the afternoon or evening before starting my sightseeing the next day.
 This is so that I don’t waste my daytime travelling, and instead relax when I arrive, allowing me to be raring to go in the early morning on the first full day of sightseeing.
 Therefore, this 3 day Paris itinerary is planned with that idea in mind.
 So please read Day 1 as your first full day of sightseeing, as opposed to when you’ll start your travelling.

-First, a map of the highlights you’ll be fortunate enough to glimpse during your 3 days in this chic city:
+First, a map of the highlights you’ll be fortunate enough to glimpse during your 3 days in Paris, the epitome of chic:

 As with most travellers, if you’ve never been to Paris before, you will be incredibly excited to see all of the places you’ve seen on postcards and plastered across Instagram.
 So this itinerary lets you see some of the most talked about spots in Paris on the very first day!